martinFrank/somnium/README.md

 # somnium
-somnium is a card game - it was implemented to test the board game lib
+somnium is a card game - the idea comes from the Mod 'Fall From Heaven II' for the classical game Civilatzion 4

-it's the classical game from the Civ4Mod Fall from Heaven...

 ```
  CPU     :17